-The authority may require schools to submit a financial forecast covering each year of a multiyear period.
+The authority may require schools to submit a financial forecast for each year of a multi-year period.
 From the 2021 to 2022 funding year each school must submit at least a 3-year budget forecast each year.

-The LA may request such forecasts which may be used for more than just confirming schools are undertaking effective financial planning or not.
+The LA may request such forecasts for more than just confirming schools are undertaking effective financial planning or not.
 For instance: they could be used as evidence to support the authority's assessment of Schools Financial Value Standards and/or used in support of the authority's balance control mechanism.
-However, the requirement to submit a financial forecast would not place undue burdens on schools and would be proportionate to need.
-In requesting such forecasts the LA would state the purposes for which they intend to use this forecast: such a forecast may be used in conjunction with an authority's balance control mechanism.
+However, the requirement to submit a financial forecast would not place undue burdens on schools that would be proportionate to need.
+In requesting such forecasts the LA should state the purposes for which they intend to use this forecast: such a forecast may be used in conjunction with an authority's balance control mechanism.